CMC — Critical Metals and Circularity

 Who gets in — and who decides

 Every member commits to the Code of Circularity — our shared standard for genuine circular practice.
-The forum team vets and recommends; the members decide, at a two-thirds threshold.
-The community keeps its own gate.
+The CMC Forum team vets and recommends; the members decide, at a two-thirds threshold.
+The collective keeps its own gate.

 The ecosystem